-The Business Activities of Royal Bank or its Affiliates May Create Conflicts of Interest.
+The Business Activities of Royal Bank or Its Affiliates May Create Conflicts of Interest.

-As noted above, we and our affiliates expect to engage in trading activities related to the Reference Asset or its components that are not for the account of holders of the notes or on their behalf.
+As noted above, we and our affiliates expect to engage in trading activities related to the Reference Stock that are not for the account of holders of the notes or on their behalf.
 These trading activities may present a conflict between the holders' interests in the notes and the interests we and our affiliates will have in their proprietary accounts, in facilitating transactions, including options and other derivatives transactions, for their customers and in accounts under their management.
-These trading activities, if they influence the level of the Reference Asset or its components, could be adverse to the interests of the holders of the notes.
-We and one or more of our affiliates may, at present or in the future, engage in business with the issuers of the equity securities included in a Reference Asset, including making loans to or providing advisory services to those companies.
+These trading activities, if they influence the price of the Reference Stock, could be adverse to the interests of the holders of the notes.
+We and one or more of our affiliates may, at present or in the future, engage in business with the issuer of the applicable Reference Stock, or the component stocks of any index (an "Underlying Index") that is tracked by a Reference Stock that is an ETF, including making loans to or providing advisory services to those companies.
 These services could include investment banking and merger and acquisition advisory services.
 These activities may present a conflict between our or one or more of our affiliates' obligations and your interests as a holder of the notes.
-Moreover, we and our affiliates may have published, and in the future expect to publish, research reports with respect to the Reference Asset or its components.
+Moreover, we and our affiliates may have published, and in the future expect to publish, research reports that relate to the Reference Stock or the stocks held by an ETF that is a reference stock.
 This research is modified from time to time without notice and may express opinions or provide recommendations that are inconsistent with purchasing or holding the notes.
-Any of these activities by us or one or more of our affiliates may affect the level of the Reference Asset or its components and, therefore, the market value of the notes.
+Any of these activities by us or one or more of our affiliates may affect the price of the Reference Stock and, therefore, the market value of the notes.

-The Calculation Agent Can Postpone the Determination of the Final Level if a Market Disruption Event Occurs.
+The Calculation Agent Can Postpone the Determination of the Final Reference Stock Price if a Market Disruption Event Occurs.

-The determination of the Final Level may be postponed if the calculation agent determines that a market disruption event has occurred or is continuing on any valuation date with respect to the Reference Asset.
-If such a postponement occurs, the calculation agent will use the closing level of the Reference Asset on the first subsequent business day on which no market disruption event occurs or is continuing.
+The determination of the Final Reference Stock Price may be postponed if the calculation agent determines that a market disruption event has occurred or is continuing on a valuation date.
+If such a postponement occurs, the calculation agent will use the closing price of the Reference Stock on the first subsequent business day on which no market disruption event occurs or is continuing.
 In no event, however, will any valuation date be postponed by more than ten trading days.
 As a result, if a market disruption event occurs or is continuing on a valuation date, the maturity date for the notes could also be postponed, although not by more than ten trading days.

-If the determination of the level of the Reference Asset for any valuation date is postponed to the last possible day, but a market disruption event occurs or is continuing on that day, that day will nevertheless be the date on which the level of the Reference Asset will be determined by the calculation agent.
-In such an event, the calculation agent will make a good faith estimate in its sole discretion of the level that would have prevailed in the absence of the market disruption event.
+If the determination of the price of the Reference Stock for any valuation date is postponed to the last possible day, but a market disruption event occurs or is continuing on that day, that day will nevertheless be the date on which the price of the Reference Stock will be determined by the calculation agent.
+In such an event, the calculation agent will make a good faith estimate in its sole discretion of the price that would have prevailed in the absence of the market disruption event.
 See "General Terms of the Notes-Market Disruption Events."